How to file a VA disability claim

 We’ll also review your discharge papers (DD214 or other separation documents) and service treatment records.

-Please note: You don’t have to submit any evidence to support your claim, but we may need to schedule a claim exam so we can learn more about your condition.
+No. You don’t have to submit any evidence to support your claim.
+But we may need to schedule a claim exam so we can learn more about your condition.

 You should also know that you have up to a year from the date we receive your claim to turn in any evidence.
 If you start your application and need time to gather more supporting documents, you can save your application and come back later to finish it.
 We’ll recognize the date you started your application as your date of claim as long as you complete it within 365 days.